yaboidimsum/sole-and-ankle-v2/README.md

 - Access the Figma: https://www.figma.com/file/kAL3AumTUV11y1IqHhltB6/Sole-and-Ankle-%E2%80%94-Mockup

-This project uses Create React App.
 To get started, run the following terminal commands:

 - `npm install`
-- `npm run start`
+- `npm run dev`

-You can then visit the app in-browser; it defaults to http://localhost:3000.
+The terminal should provide a URL like http://localhost:5173/.
+You can visit this URL in-browser to view our application.

 _Note that we're only focusing on the design._ The links and inputs don't do anything.

 > **Want a bigger challenge?**
 >
-> This workshop comes with a lot of starter code — we'll be adding
-> Flex-specific properties, but for the most part, we don't have a
-> ton of code to write.
-If you'd prefer, you can build the app from
-> scratch, to practice all the CSS we've learned so far!
+> This workshop comes with a lot of starter code — we'll be adding Flex-specific properties, but for the most part, we don't have a ton of code to write.
+If you'd prefer, you can build the app from scratch, to practice all the CSS we've learned so far!
 >
-> If you go that route, you can find the sneaker assets you need in
-> `/public/assets`, and their metadata in `/src/data.js`.
-Design
-> tokens can be found in `/src/constants`.
-The custom font is
-> Raleway, from Google Fonts.
+> If you go that route, you can find the sneaker assets you need in `/public/assets`, and all of the raw data in `/src/data.js`.
+Design tokens can be found in `/src/constants`.
+The custom font is Raleway, from Google Fonts.

 ## Troubleshooting

 If you run into problems running a local development server, check out our [Troubleshooting Guide](https://courses.joshwcomeau.com/troubleshooting) on the course platform.

-This guide addresses the common `Digital Envelope Routine` error you may have seen.

 ---